The Aiken-Rhett House Museum#7 in Best Things To Do in Charleston

-According to many, there's no better example of antebellum life than here at the Aiken-Rhett House Museum.
+According to many, there's no better example of antebellum life than the Aiken-Rhett House Museum.
 Originally built in the early 1800s and then expanded by Gov. William Aiken and his wife in the 1850s, much of the house's original style has been preserved.
 As you wander through, pay special attention to the antique furnishings, the original wallpaper and the stunning bronze chandeliers installed by the Aikens.
-Also spend some time exploring the grounds: You can visit the slave quarters, the stables and the kitchens, all of which have been preserved to satisfy any history buffs yearning for a taste of the Old South.
+Also, spend some time exploring the grounds: You can visit the slave quarters, the stables and the kitchens, all of which have been preserved to satisfy any history buffs yearning for a taste of the Old South.

 Sitting a little more than a mile north of downtown Charleston, the museum is open Monday through Saturday from 10 a.m. to 5 p.m. and Sundays from 2 to 5 p.m.
-Admission is $10 for adults and $5 for children, and includes an audio tour.
-You can also buy a joint ticket for both the Aiken-Rhett House and the Nathaniel Russell House for $16; dual admission for children costs $10.
+Admission is $12 for adults and $5 for children, and includes an audio tour.
+You can also buy a joint ticket for both the Aiken-Rhett House and the Nathaniel Russell House for $18; dual admission for children costs $10.
 For more information, check out the Aiken-Rhett House section on the Historic Charleston Foundation's website.

 More Best Things To Do in Charleston

 Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.